KFreon/KaelsKabbage/content/posts/14-service-worker-updates/index.md

 Browsers check every now and then automatically, and when navigating to a managed route (I think?
 I didn't get much out of the docs from this)
 For this SPA app, it doesn't get closed much, meaning updates were at the mercy of the browsers' "every now and then" (seems to be 24h-ish)

-We wanted to reduce this time period and the uncertainty around it, so we used the manual update method of {{< inline "registration.Update()" >}}.
+We wanted to reduce this time period and the uncertainty around it, so we used the manual update method of `registration.Update()`.
 Calling this method gets the service worker file (sw.js) from the server and checks to see if it's different to the current one.
 If it is, it is installed and put into the *waiting* phase.

 The waiting phase means the worker is installed successfully but the old worker is still handling requests; The new worker isn't yet "active".